victordmitrievny/vgs_stripe_demo/README.md

      ```
 3. Launch _server.py_ file in your IDE
 4. Download and install [ngrok](https://ngrok.com/)
+5. Open your terminal and cd to the directory where Ngrok is installed.
-5. Run the following command to start Ngrok and create a tunnel to your local app:
+6. Run the following command to start Ngrok and create a tunnel to your local app:
    ```bash
    ngrok http "your port number"
    ```